tsprlng/useful-pgp-agent/tools/README.md

 Key Status (#129): imported
 ```

-The `-p` flag additionally outputs the raw public key data for each key slot.
+The `--public-key-material` flag additionally outputs the raw public key data for each key slot.

 ### Get an OpenPGP public key representation from a card